VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-3.12.md

 Yeabsire:\
-I worked on fixing t he use cases\
+I worked on adding methods for all storage menu then i worked on maintenance report menu in UI layer. i came to school at 8 and left at 6.\

 Kormákur:\